inverno-io/inverno-core/README.md

 </project>
 ```

-Java source files for `io.winterframework.example.hello` module must be place in `src/main/java` directory, the module can then be built using Maven:
+Java source files for `io.winterframework.example.hello` module must be placed in `src/main/java` directory, the module can then be built using Maven:

 ```shell
 $ mvn install
 ```

-You can also run the hello application:
+You can then run the hello application:

 ```shell
 $ mvn exec:java -Dexec.mainClass=io.winterframework.example.hello.App -Dexec.arguments=John